 Fabric traits that pair with true vintage single stitch

 Older tees often use cotton jersey that feels lighter and drapes well.
 Many 80s pieces used a 50/50 blend.
 Look for ring-spun cotton softness.
-Many collectors describe a soft-thin vintage tee feel that modern fabric rarely nails.
+Many collectors describe a soft, thin vintage tee feel that modern fabric rarely nails.

 Touch and hold up to the light.
 Weight and drape tell a story.
-That’s practical fabric weight reading.
+That’s a practical fabric weight reading.
 Natural wash fade patina cotton jersey looks earned, not sandblasted.
 Machine distressing rarely fools the hand.

 Tubular bodies vs side seams: construction cues to know